-- Rule 15.1: The military judge is responsible for maintaining the dignity and decorum of the proceedings, for courtroom security generally and for controlling spectators and ensuring their conduct is appropriate.
-The military judge may issue such orders as are deemed just to ensure a fair trial. - Rule 15.2: Spectators may attend any sessions of the courtmartial unless otherwise determined by the military judge.
-See R.C.M.
-806.
+Rule 15.1: The military judge is responsible for maintaining the dignity and decorum of the proceedings, for courtroom security generally and for controlling spectators and ensuring their conduct is appropriate.
+Spectators will appear in the gallery in the uniform of the day or appropriate civilian attire.
+The military judge may issue such orders as are deemed just to ensure a fair trial.